Best Angle Grinders for Hard-to-Reach Areas

 Rating: 4.6 (total: 62+)

-If you want a lightweight cordless grinder that slips into a DEWALT 20V setup, this VERVEWAVE unit is worth a look.
-It runs brushless for smoother operation and has multiple speed settings so you can slow things down for detail work or bump up the pace for quicker material removal.
-It’s handy on a welding cart, for small repair jobs, or when you need a cordless option to avoid dragging a cord into awkward spots.
+If you want a lightweight cordless grinder that fits into a DEWALT-style 20V battery setup, this VERVEWAVE unit is worth a look for occasional work.
+It runs brushless for smoother operation and has multiple speed settings so you can slow down for detail work or increase speed for quicker material removal.

 What People Say